-Regular attendance is expected and recommended as tests will cover lecture material If you have to miss a class, you are responsible for getting notes and any assignment from fellow students.
+Regular attendance is expected and recommended as tests will cover lecture material that is supplemental to assigned readings.
+If you have to miss a class, you are responsible for getting notes and any assignment from fellow students.
 If there is any reason why you need to miss two classes or more consecutively, you need to discuss these absences with Dr. Brownstein in person before the absences occur.
-Guests are welcomed but will be asked to sign in upon attendance.
+Guests are welcomed without the need for prior approval.